COOK482/authrun/README.md

 - Keep `priv_sets.py` secure to protect sensitive information.
 - Customize `index.html` within the `templates` directory to modify the web interface.
+- Use `--debug` for testing purposes without affecting production data.

 This system can securely run various scripts, not limited to deployments, with 2FA authorization and status monitoring.